Nat-thapas/ILF-16/specifications.md

     - 1101 : NAND   (L = ~(A & B))
     - 1110 : NOR    (L = ~(A | B))
     - 1111 : XNOR   (L = ~(A ^ B))
-2. Flags:
+4. Flags:
     The ALU have 1 16-bit output flag.
 From LSB to MSB they are the following.
     - 00 : GT   : A > B   Greater than (unsinged)
-    - 01 : GE   : A >= B  Greater than or Equal to (unsinged)
+    - 01 : LT   : A < B   Less than (unsinged)
-    - 02 : LT   : A < B   Less than (unsinged)
+    - 02 : SGT  : A > B   Signed Greater than
-    - 03 : LE   : A <= B  Less than or Equal to (unsinged)
+    - 03 : SLT  : A < B   Signed Less than
-    - 04 : SGT  : A > B   Signed Greater than
+    - 04 : EQ   : A = B   Equal
-    - 05 : SGE  : A >= B  Signed Greater than or Equal to
+    - 05 : Z    : O = 0   Zero(O)
-    - 06 : SLT  : A < B   Signed Less than
+    - 06 : S    : O < 0   Sign(O)
-    - 07 : SLE  : A <= B  Signed Less than or Equal to
+    - 07 : POS  : O > 0   Positive(O)
-    - 08 : EQ   : A = B   Equal
+    - 08 : P    :         Parity(O) Even = 1, Odd = 0
-    - 09 : Z    : A = 0   Zero(A)
+    - 09 : BP   :         BitwiseParity(O) Even = 1, Odd = 0
-    - 10 : S    : A < 0   Sign(A)
+    - 10 : C    :         Carry / Borrow, this flag is undefined when operation is not add or subtract
-    - 11 : P    :         Parity(A) Even = 1, Odd = 0
+    - 11 : OF   :         Overflow, this flag is undefined when operation is not add or subtract
-    - 12 : BP   :         BitwiseParity(A) Even = 1, Odd = 0
+    - 12 : N/A  :         Not Available (always 0)
-    - 13 : C    :         Carry / Borrow
+    - 13 : N/A  :         Not Available (always 0)
-    - 14 : OF   :         Overflow
+    - 14 : N/A  :         Not Available (always 0)
     - 15 : TR   : 1       True